The Rank of the Sandpile Group of Random Directed Bipartite Graphs: Full rank until final rows

 \end{lemma}

 \begin{corollary} An $n\times m$, $n>m$ matrix of min-entropy $\beta$ is full rank with probability at least \end{corollary}

 These facts are not directly applicable in the Laplacian model, as these models inherently yield matrices/vectors with 0 min-entropy.
-But it will be useful applied to trimmed submatrices/subvectors which have nontrivial min-entropy.
+But they will be useful applied to trimmed submatrices/subvectors which have nontrivial min-entropy.

 \begin{lemma} There exists $C>0$ such that with probability at least $1-O(\exp(-Cn))$, the matrix $M_n$ has full rank. \end{lemma} \begin{proof} Write,